 #46 Debatching XML Messages

-And the answer to that question is yes.
-Yes, you can debatch XML content in Logic Apps similarly to JSON inputs.
-However, to achieve that, you need to use a developer trick.
-A developer trick that we will be addressing on this blog post, so let’s walk you through the process using a sample XML structure.
+The answer is yes.
+You can debatch XML content in Logic Apps in a way similar to JSON inputs.
+To do so, however, you need to apply a small developer trick.
+In this post, we’ll walk through that approach step by step using a sample XML structure.
 For example, consider the following XML content that we want to debatch:

 <People>